dielduarte/button-builder/README.md

 # About
-This is a simple button builder example using rescript and react just for fun!
+This is a simple button builder example using rescript and react, used as an example during my talk "rescript from a JS dev point of view"

 <img src="./image.png" alt="image showing how the button builder looks like">